 The private sector has an important role to play in the effort to vaccinate every American.
 The U.S. Chamber, along with other leading business groups, joined the White House in urging companies of all sizes to Rally for Recovery by making a commitment to take the steps required to fight the pandemic.

 This is important because, as noted in the National Strategy for the COVID-19 Response, the government is prioritizing engagement with the business community and plans to work with large employers to establish workplace vaccination centers.
 Businesses of all sizes can promote vaccination to workers and customers.
 They can also collaborate with local and state health authorities to support mass vaccination efforts by providing space, volunteers, or other critical support.
 Visit this tracker to learn more about the ways businesses are stepping up.

 Can we stop wearing masks and practicing social distancing now that vaccines are available?

 No. It is essential that all of us continue to wear face coverings, maintain physical distance whenever possible, and follow the guidance of local public health officials.
+There is not enough evidence as to whether vaccinated persons can still be infectious if exposed to the virus.
 “I don’t believe we’re going to be able to throw the masks away and forget about physical separation and congregant settings for a while, probably likely until we get into the late fall and early next winter,” Dr. Fauci said.
 (CSIS)

 Face coverings reduce the risk to the wearer and to those they come in contact with by reducing the risk that droplets containing the novel coronavirus will pass from one person to another.
 (Mayo)